Charlotte Barnum: Later career

 After receiving her Ph.D., Charlotte Barnum taught at Carleton College in Northfield, Minnesota for one year.
 She then left academia, and did civilian and governmental applied mathematics and editorial work the remainder of her career.

-In 1898 she joined the American Academy of Actuaries and until 1901 worked as an actuarial computer for the Massachusetts Mutual Life Insurance Company, Springfield, Massachusetts and the Fidelity Mutual Life Insurance Company in Philadelphia, Pennsylvania.
+In 1898, she joined the American Academy of Actuaries and until 1901 worked as an actuarial computer for the Massachusetts Mutual Life Insurance Company, Springfield, Massachusetts and the Fidelity Mutual Life Insurance Company in Philadelphia, Pennsylvania.

-In 1901 she moved to Washington D.C. to work as a computer for US Naval Observatory.
-She subsequently did the same work for the tidal division of the US Coast and Geodetic Survey until 1908 and then was editorial assistant in the biological survey section of the US Department of Agriculture through 1913.
+In 1901, she moved to Washington D.C. to work as a computer for US Naval Observatory.
+She subsequently did the same work for the tidal division of the United States Coast and Geodetic Survey until 1908, and then was editorial assistant in the biological survey section of the US Department of Agriculture through 1913.

 She left government employment and returned to New Haven in 1914 where she did editorial work for Yale Peruvian Expeditions, the Yale University secretary's office, and the Yale University Press.

-Starting in 1917 she worked in various organizations and academic institutions in Connecticut, New York and Massachusetts as an editor, actuary and teacher.
+Starting in 1917, she worked in various organizations and academic institutions in Connecticut, New York and Massachusetts as an editor, actuary and teacher.
 All her life she was involved in social and charitable organizations and activities.
 In 1934 she died in Middletown, Connecticut of meningitis at the age of seventy-three.
+Her burial location is at Grove Street Cemetery in New Haven, New Haven County, Connecticut, USA.
+Grove Street Cemetery is where all her siblings are buried, but not her parents.